-The Millenium Declaration (September 2000) sets out eight Millenium Development Goals
+The Millennium Declaration (September 2000) sets out eight Millennium Development Goals

 — The founding text of the Millennium Development Goals is the Millennium Declaration adopted by world leaders in New York on 8 September 2000, at the opening of the 55th session of the United Nations General Assembly.
 It sought to build a better and safer world for the 21st century, a more peaceful and prosperous world and a world united through the common values of freedom, equality, solidarity, tolerance, respect for nature and shared responsibility.